Showing posts sorted by date for query mental health. Sort by relevance Show all posts

 people who scratch a lot at offices can be strange

 There is a particular kind of discomfort that arrives before you can justify it.
 Nothing has happened.
 No line has been crossed.
 The person is not rude, not loud, not obviously hostile.
 And yet your shoulders tighten.
 The room feels slightly noisier.
 Conversation develops a grain.
 You find yourself aware of your own breathing, your own posture, as if something in the air has turned faintly abrasive.
 You tell yourself to relax.
 You tell yourself you’re being unfair.
 The discomfort persists anyway.
 It’s the feeling that comes from being near someone who is, for lack of a better word, scratchy.
 Not dangerous.
 Not offensive.
 Just… irritating in a way that refuses explanation.
 What unsettles most people is not the irritation itself, but the moral confusion that follows it.
 Why should someone’s presence make your body flinch when your values tell you it shouldn’t?
 Why does a reaction arrive so quickly, so physically, and so stubbornly resist reason?
-The problem is that we’re taught to distrust sensations that don’t come with clear evidence.
+The problem is that we’re taught to distrust sensations that lack clear evidence.
 But social discomfort rarely waits for permission.
 It shows up early, uninvited, and insists on being felt before it can be understood.

 How the Brain Finds Focus: Silence, Noise, and the Psychology of Attention